 and

 For the second to the last columns ($j = 2,\ldots,L$), we have

 and

 Note that because of the independent iterative training of the two networks and the use of the ADMM method, $\alpha_1$ and $\alpha_2$ have no effect on the objective function.
 The running time is mainly taken in updating ${{\bm{\Theta }}_A}$ and ${{\bm{\Theta }}_P}$ since the inner denoising operators work efficiently.
 In Section~\ref{SS6}, we set the inner iteration numbers of the denoising operators for updating ${\bm{x}}_A$ and ${\bm{x}}_P$ to be both $600$, and the outer loop maximal iteration number is $18$, i.e., $18$ ADMM iterations.
-The average running time for decoding one MetaSpectrum, which is obtained by encoding $20$ original amplitude spectrums, is about $1$ minute with the experiment setting in Section~\ref{SS6}.
-Although the self-supervised method is not suitable for high real-time sensing signal data decoding, our method can be used for sensing tasks that require large amounts of historical data for analysis, i.e., healthcare monitoring, sleeping position detection, historical intrusion or walking behavior analysis.
+The average running time for decoding one MetaSpectrum, which is obtained by encoding $20$ original amplitude spectrums, is about $1$ minute with the experiment setting in Section~\ref{SS6}. {While the self-supervised decoding approach may not be optimal for high real-time decoding of sensing signal data, our proposed method can be effectively applied to sensing tasks that require large amounts of historical data storage for analysis, such as healthcare monitoring, sleeping position detection, and historical intrusion or walking behavior analysis.}

 With the decoded ${\mathbf{H}}_{A}{\left\{i\right\}}$ and ${\mathbf{H}}_{P}{\left\{i\right\}}$ $\left( i = 1,\ldots,T\right)$, the original signal at each moment can be recovered to the form of complex matrices.
 Then, the 2D AoA and ToF can be jointly estimated~\cite{hua1989shaped}, which can be used to complete a series of sensing tasks.
 Thus, the steering matrices of $L$-shaped array in the $x$ and $y$ directions, which describe how the sensor array uses each individual element to select a spatial path for the transmission, can be expressed as